artsy/force/doc/migration_challenges.md

 ## Cross Domain

 If we need to support IE8 then we can't rely on CORs for cross-origin ajax requests.
 Our options are to either use an iframe hack like [Foursquare](http://engineering.foursquare.com/2011/12/08/web-sites-are-clients-too/) or to use node-http-proxy to proxy our local requests.

 ### Proxy solution

-If we have to proxy the proper solution is to probably use relative paths like /api/v1 and edit the server-side sync to prepend the GRAVITY_URL.
+If we have to proxy the proper solution is to probably use relative paths like /api/v1 and edit the server-side sync to prepend the ARTSY_URL.

 ## Sharing Code